 You have to be on a SIM only plan with at least 12GB or above data if you want access to this perk.
 Keep in mind though, Three doesn’t offer you free subscriptions to these services, but allows you to use them without eating up your data.

 Three offers four different unlimited plans in total.
 The list below will help you compare and find which plan would work the best for you, if you wish to pick an unlimited deal.
 Unlike most other networks in the UK, Three’s unlimited plan is actually, truly unlimited.
 There are no speed tiers, data caps, throttling or any other restrictions.
+They also offer the cheapest unlimited data plan in the UK, and it comes with amazing perks.

 The network is once again proving its customer friendly approach by providing 5G coverage to all members with no exceptions, and at no extra cost.
 There’s no other network in the UK -be it large or small- which offers 5G speeds to everyone, let alone doing it without extra charges.
 On top of that, Three’s pricing is quite competitive with many extra perks being included in all plans.